 I signed up to my level 3 BA qualification around the same time I started to support the marketing department more and in 2015 I was offered the role of marketing assistant.
 It is from this point where my career really began to take off.
 All of the things I was shadowing was now my responsibility.

-I am now the Sales and Marketing Coordinator for Hadland Care Group, the umbrella company for Tops Day Nurseries, Aspire Training Team and Reside Care homes.
+I am now the Sales and Marketing Manager for Hadland Care Group, the umbrella company for Tops Day Nurseries, Aspire Training Team and Reside Care homes.
 I work closely with the Business Development Manager and marketing assistant to organise all aspect of the company’s marketing including social media, budgets, press releases, print/collateral, website, events and more.

 I have recently taken the Buddy a Colleague Course and am currently working towards my level 3 in Management.
 Its great that although I am no longer an apprentice I still have all of the options to further my development with a company I know.

 My advice to people looking for an apprenticeship:

 As I am now reaching my 5 year’s service since starting as an apprentice, I would still encourage anyone to look into it – There are so many opportunities available to you!

 It is important for young people to realise you don’t need to go to college or university to achieve the career you want.
 Apprenticeships are a great way to progress and develop your career path.